 Here are some of the most exciting sustainable food production solutions from Norway right now.

-In Norway, a handful of innovations in food production are helping to modernise traditional agriculture.
+Norwegian innovators in food production are helping to modernise traditional agriculture.
 These include N2 Applied, whose on-farm system lets farmers produce fertiliser using locally sourced manure and renewable energy.
 Soil Steam International, meanwhile, has developed a machine that uses steam to clear soil of fungi, weeds, seeds and nematodes, without the use of pesticides.
-Nofence has created the world’s first virtual fencing system for grazing animals.
-Saga Robotics has developed Thorvald – an autonomous agricultural robot that can carry out a variety of tasks in the field.
-Lastly, 7Sense has developed irrigation sensors for reducing water loss.
+7Sense , for its part, has developed irrigation sensors for reducing water loss.

 Nevertheless, more knowledge is needed to increase processing and achieve full utilisation of marine resources and raw materials from the seafood industry.
 Today, approximately 80 per cent of the fish exported by the Norwegian aquaculture industry is unprocessed.
 The residual raw materials from the industry should also be exploited – both for the sake of the environment and to boost value creation.

 Companies and researchers have been exercising their creativity in this area.
 The company Marealis is using prawn shells to produce the active ingredient Marealis RSPC, which controls blood pressure.
 Norilia, meanwhile, has drawn on expertise from the fish processing industry to produce a high-quality protein from residual raw materials from poultry.